liferay/liferay-screens/android/documentation/UserPortraitScreenlet.md

 ## Activity Configuration

-The `UserPortrait Screenlet` needs the following user permissions:
+The `UserPortraitScreenlet` needs the following user permissions:

 ```xml
 <uses-permission android:name="android.permission.CAMERA"/>
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>
 ```

 Both are used by the `editable` property to take a picture with the phone's camera and store it locally before uploading it to the portal.
-The activity using the UserPortrait Screenlet also needs to override the `onActivityResult` method to send the picture information to the screenlet.
+The activity using `UserPortraitScreenlet` also needs to override the `onActivityResult` method to send the picture information to the screenlet.
 Here's an example implementation:

 ```java
 @Override